TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/tech-interview-workbook.md

 Everything in OOP should be responsible for one goal.
 A method should be responsible just for one logical step.
 If more steps are need we should create more methods.
 A class purpose is only one thing: fulfilling one requirement through encapsulating a bunch of method and attribute.

+For example an object created as defined its class is responsible for creating a connection to DB.
+This object has methods which are necessary for creating that connection.
+Just theoretical but:
+- one method should handle the authentication (the form where those are coming are not the responsibility of that object),
+- one create the connection with the DB (as every Db has its own specification how to connect them),
+- one method should offer that connection to take parameters to execute (the query what should be executed is not part of our object, and the process how the query done also not part our object) and
+- one finish the procedure and close the connection.

+As Robert C. Martin define a responsibility: as a reason to change.
+(if we would change one thing, there should be one part responsible for that.)

+Staying at the above example:
+- If we want to change the DB, we should replace just our example object with another DB handler.
+- If we change the authentication from prompting the user to type it for read it from property or environment file, no problem, our object only take data to pass it to the DB and not worrying about where those are coming from.
+- If we want to change the query, no problem, our object only get and pass them.
+- If the way change how the connection should be established with the DB, no problem, we should change only one method.

 ##What is an object oriented program?
 Explain, show.
 Where the program is a set of interacting objects.